-This 100km ride begins at Brisbane’s South Bank with an uninterrupted traffic-free start along the South East Busway, which covers 17kms.
+This 100km ride will begin on the Green Bridge linking Dutton Park and the University of Queensland before embarking on an uninterrupted traffic-free start along the South East Busway, which covers 15kms.
 After exiting the Busway the course then follows a combination of service and suburban roads all the way to the Broadwater Parklands at Southport on the Gold Coast with a couple of rest stops in between.

 The 60km Logan to Gold Coast ride begins at Olivers Sports Complex in Eagleby, which is also the site of the first rest stop for the 100km riders.
 The 60km riders will immediately join the 100km riders.

 Both the 100km and 60km courses are well signed so you do not need to worry about directing yourself.
 Signs are erected in every instance where you need to turn, but are not necessarily placed at every single intersection, so if you see no sign then continue straight ahead.
 On some (but not all) corners there are also police, traffic controllers and/or volunteer marshals to direct riders.
 While it’s tempting to do, please do not make the mistake of blindly following riders in front of you as there may be non-event riders on the roads who are not necessarily following the event signs.

 The course is mostly flat (less than 450 metres of climbing over 100km) with only a few inclines along the way.
 It is suitable for people with a moderate level of fitness.

 There are two official rest stops along the route with water, food, toilets, sunscreen, first aid, mechanics.

 Rest Stop 1 – Olivers Sports Complex in Eagleby at 40kms (start site of the 60km ride).

 Rest Stop 2 – Coomera State School in Coomera at 80kms.